mishoo/UglifyJS/README.md

   (disabled by default).

-When mangling is enabled but you want to prevent certain names from being mangled, you can declare those names with `--mangle except` — pass a comma-separated list of names.
+When mangling is enabled but you want to prevent certain names from being mangled, you can declare those names with `--mangle reserved` — pass a comma-separated list of names.
 For example:

-    uglifyjs ... -m except=[$,require,exports]
+    uglifyjs ... -m reserved=[$,require,exports]

 to prevent the `require`, `exports` and `$` names from being changed.